gadenbuie/trug-ggplot2/Readme.md

 # A Gentle Guide to the Grammar of Graphics with `ggplot2`

+#### UPDATE: An updated version of these slides are available at <https://github.com/gadenbuie/gentle-ggplot2>.

 These are the slides and repo for my talk at the Tampa R Users Meetup on January 23, 2018.

 The slides are available here: <https://gadenbuie.github.io/trug-ggplot2>